 On 27 January 1945, Soviet Red Army troops liberated the Nazi concentration and extermination camp at Auschwitz-Birkenau in south-central Poland.
 Over 1 million men, women, and children were murdered.

 The United Nations declared January 27 as International Holocaust Remembrance Day; the designation came during the 42nd plenary session of the United Stations when resolution 60/7 was passed on 1 November 2005.

 Accepting and openly stating responsibility are critical first steps, but spending time, money, and effort to ensure the simple motto of “never again” is also an ongoing reality that isn’t solely up to the citizens of Germany.
 It’s a collective responsibility that we all should have to remain vigilant; that we all have to recognize and bolster actions which encourage and strengthen the universality of human rights, and reject the erosion and withdrawal of those rights.

-I also believe responsible tourism includes paying appropriate respect at a memorial, especially the Holocaust Memorial in Berlin.
+I believe responsible tourism also includes paying appropriate respect at a memorial, especially the Holocaust Memorial in Berlin.
 It’s my view this important memorial is not (supposed to be) a playground.

 And yet, there’s something to be said about what it means to have freedom in the early 21st-century, allowing people to laugh and frolic in the public space, an undulating sculpture of featureless massive grey cement blocks, a testimonial to the systematic murder of millions of people.

 Naturally, you have the freedom to play here, take selfies, and have a grand time.
 But it doesn’t mean I’m gonna laugh with you; for example: Yolocaust art project (DW 2017).

 Below is a small set of observations from Germany, in Berlin and elsewhere: